What time does the school day start and finish?

 We have established a system of recognition for all kinds of achievement and positive behaviour.
 Whilst we recognise the importance and efficacy of rewards, we do not want the pupils to become overly dependent on them.
 We try to move them from extrinsic (reward based) motivation to intrinsic motivation (self-motivated).
 The main reward systems are outlined below:

 Bronze, silver and gold awards are given out to students for a variety of different achievements.
 A positive postcard or phone-call home is used to inform parents/carers of their child’s success.
-Gold awards are also mentioned in the weekly whole-school assembly and uploaded onto our Twitter page @LesVoiesSchool.
+Gold awards are also mentioned in the weekly whole-school assembly and uploaded onto our social media page @LesVoiesSchool.

 How will the student's behaviour be monitored?

 Les Voies uses a behaviour tracking program called Sleuth to monitor students positive and negative incidents.
-This system also collates the student’s points over the week.
 Sleuth allows staff to look for patterns throughout the day, helping to understand how best to support the students.
 Sleuth data will also be shared with parents/carers on a regular basis.
 It is important that parents/carers are included in supporting students at school.

 How will the school update me on my child's day?